 Pat the fish dry with a paper towel; season lightly with salt and pepper.

 In a large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
-Add the fish (skin side down for the skin-on salmon or barramundi) and cook until lightly browned (and the skin-on salmon or barramundi skin is crisp), 4 to 5 minutes.
+Add the fish (skin side down for the barramundi) and cook until lightly browned (and barramundi skin is crisp), 4 to 5 minutes.
 Turn and cook until the flesh is starting to turn opaque but not yet cooked through, 1 to 2 minutes.

 Rinse and drain the shrimp.
 Pat dry on a paper-towel-lined plate.
 Season lightly with salt and pepper.